 The 10 Best Automatic Soap Dispensers

-This wiki has been updated 29 times since it was first published in January of 2017.
+This wiki has been updated 30 times since it was first published in January of 2017.
 A hands-free soap dispenser is a smart way to promote hygiene in a home, office, or public restroom.
 Most of these options are not only technically advanced, but also quite affordable, meeting the budgets of most households and businesses.
 You can choose from liquid or foaming models, as well as wall-mounted or countertop ones – and don't forget to consider aesthetics.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes